Generic Name: ocrelizumab (OK re LIZ ue mab)

-Ocrelizumab is injected into a vein through an IV.
+Ocrelizumab is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-Your first dose of ocrelizumab will be split into 2 separate infusions.
-You will receive these infusions 2 weeks apart.
+Your first dose of ocrelizumab will be split into 2 separate infusions given 2 weeks apart.
 The following doses will be given once every 6 months.

-Ocrelizumab must be given slowly and each infusion can take up to 3 hours and 30 minutes to complete.
+This medicine must be given slowly, and the infusion can take from 2.5 to 3.5 hours to complete.